 This nine-piece box set, an African Poetry Book Fund (APBF) project, features the work of eight African poets.

 KWAME DAWES is the Ghanian-born, award-winning author of eighteen collections of poetry.
 He has won Pushcart Prizes, a Guggenheim Fellowship, an Emmy, and was the 2013 awardee of the Paul Engel Prize.
 He currently teaches at the University of Nebraska–Lincoln.
-He is the author of Gomer’s Song; translator of Go de Rass to Sleep; and editor of So Much Things To Say, Eight New-Generation African Poets, New-Generation African Poets (Tatu), and New-Generation African Poets (Nne).
+New-Generation African Poets: A Chapbook Box Set (Tano) is his latest work.

 A Jamaican patois translation of the New York Times, Amazon.com, and Wall Street Journal number one best seller and worldwide phenomenon.